Nihlus/Crystite/docs/nitty-gritty.md

 The technologies behind TLS have evolved a lot over the last 20 or so years, leaving several previously standardized cipher sets and TLS protocols deprecated due to irreparable security problems.
-One of these is `SSLv3`, which is requested as an allowed protocol by Neos.
+One of these is `SSLv3`, which is requested as an allowed protocol by Resonite.

 This protocol (and the earlier ones) is so insecure that modern .NET simply refuses to use it even if requested, throwing an error instead.
-Fortunately, Neos's servers have kept up with the times and support more modern TLS protocols.
+Fortunately, Resonite's servers have kept up with the times and support more modern TLS protocols.
 The fix is simple - remove SSLv3 from the requested protocol set and off we go.